ofilemfetane10/european-health-equity-atlas/README.md

 The platform transforms raw statistical infrastructure into a structured, interpretable equity framework suitable for research, policy exploration, and advanced analytics portfolios.

-A live deployment link will be provided once production hosting is finalized.

 ---

 ## The European Healthcare Equity Index (EHEI)